MartinUbl/rockwood-planner/readme.md

 Nette Web Project
 =================

+*DISCLAIMER*: _THIS PROJECT IS PURELY VIBECODED!
+I just wanted to try vibecoding something noncritical with Codex; After this, I will abandon vibecoding (at least for some nontrivial amount of time) and stick with the copilot mode, which I'm able to guide (and validate!) better_

 Welcome to the Nette Web Project!
 This is a basic skeleton application built using [Nette](https://nette.org), ideal for kick-starting your new web projects.